-If we do not do our part, Deception Island will become another one of those islands that is loved to death by the tourists who visit.
+If we do not do our part, Deception Island will become another one of those islands that are loved to death by the tourists who visit.
 We encourage all travelers to make sustainable choices when traveling.

-Quark Expeditions is leading the way for responsible travel and sustainable tourism in Antartica.
+Quark Expeditions is leading the way for responsible travel and sustainable tourism in Antarctica.
 Onboard we learned all about visiting Antarctica responsibly and what practices we would take there to ensure that we are not hurting the environment or its wildlife.